-Winter hiking: when to strap on snowshoes, microspikes or your trusty hiking boots
+Winter hiking: when and where to strap on snowshoes, microspikes or your trusty hiking boots.

 At the end of the day, snowshoes and microspikes will mainly make your trek through snow more enjoyable – because who actually wants to spend half their time post-holing or slipping when you could spend that time freaking out about this winter wonderland you’re prancing through.
 While we definitely recommend getting out and trying these different traction methods, if there’s not a lot of snow and you’re on an easier/well-traveled trail, you can get away without either of them.

 Our advice?
 Get started with winter hiking by just getting out there, no matter what that may look like.
 Before setting out, check the conditions to get a better idea of what kind of trail you’ll be hiking on and then create your packing list.

 The Estes Park Mountain Shop offers $5 snowshoe and $8 microspike rentals, plus free advice on trail conditions and where to go if you ask nicely.
 Ask them for their favorite winter trail or check out our list of 9 favorite winter hikes.